 How to Connect to a Soundbar via Bluetooth (Multiple Brands)

-Since setting up your soundbar to be in discoverable mode differs from device to device, we’ve prepared instructions for a few of the best-selling soundbar brands on Amazon:
+Since setting up your soundbar to be in discoverable mode differs from device to device (more on the difference between soundbars in our guide), we’ve prepared instructions for a few of the best-selling soundbar brands on Amazon:

 Vizio Bluetooth Connection Steps